MedSecurance/Assurance/src/aco/USAGE.md

 KB/EVIDENCE/ — Evidence categories and validation agents

-## Using ACO commands from O-ETB command line
+## Using ACO commands from O-ETB command interpreter

 The ACO commands are also accessible from the O-ETB interactive command interpreter with slight syntactical changes:

 	aco_apl(in_outline,out_apl_pl) ---  Translate ACO to APL.
-  	aco_aplc(in_outline,out_aplc_pl) --- Translate ACO to APL with canonicalisation. aco_stats(in_outline) ---  List statistics on ACO file. aco_tree(in_outline), aco_tree(in_outline,arglist) ---  Show ASCII tree for ACO file.
+  	aco_aplc(in_outline,out_aplc_pl) --- Translate ACO to APL with canonicalisation.
+      aco_canon(in_outline,out_outline) --- Perform canonicalization ACO to ACO aco_stats(in_outline) ---  List statistics on ACO file. aco_tree(in_outline), aco_tree(in_outline,arglist) ---  Show ASCII tree for ACO file.
 		Arg1 is ACO file.